Fenris42/Kubejs_Polonium_Recipe/README.md

 # Kubejs Mekanism Polonium Alternate Recipe for Extreme Reactors / Big Reactors
- Conversion recipe path between Extreme Reactors Blutonium to Mekanism Polonium
+ Conversion recipe path between Extreme Reactors Blutonium to Mekanism Polonium in Minecraft

 ## Description:
 Mekanism Mekasuit requires Polonium to produce, which can only be made by from nucelar waste from a Mekanism fission reactor processed in a solar neutron activator.